 The Plan pays the trustee fees, audit fees and other expenses of the Plan, unless the Company elects to pay all or part of these expenses.
-For the years ended December 31, 2012 and 2011, the Company paid all such expenses, except fortwenty-eight thousand dollars and twenty-three thousand dollars, respectively.
+For the years ended December 31, 2013 and 2012, the Company paid all such expenses, except for \$79 thousand and \$28 thousand, respectively.
 Other administrative expenses of the Plan, such as salaries and use of facilities, are paid by the Company.